Hemanth-Yarlagadda/mysite/content/about/index.md

-Today, I'm currently working as a devops engineer responsible for several CI/CD pipeline automation, code development and testing in my current project.
+I'm currently working as a devops engineer responsible for several CI/CD pipeline automation, code development and testing in my current project.

 Here is a list of the technologies that I've worked with..